 When I make the claim that medical professionals are engaged in extremely violent, sadistic and abusive behavior, this is an understatement.
 If you would like to understand better what baby boys are being subjected to during circumcision, please view the following clips.
 The first link contains footage of an actual circumcision.
 The second link contains footage of a medical professional teaching other medical professionals how to perform a circumcision.
 Both clips are incredibly difficult to watch but will give you great clarity about the violence of the circumcision procedure.

 A real circumcision – from the documentary “Birth As We Know It”

 The Circumsafe Method

 A doctor describes the “proper” way to perform a circumcision

-Suggestion #4 – If your partner gives birth to a baby boy, do not allow them to circumcise your son.
+Suggestion #4 – If your beloved gives birth to a baby boy, do not allow them to circumcise your son.
 This should be a no-brainer after you watch the two videos above, however, if you still want more information about the negative impact of circumcision, please read the following articles: